Envious of Other’s Stock Piles of food?

-Take a Really good look at some of them.
-And you’ll be surprised on how different your needs are from theirs.
+Take a Real good look at some of them.
+And you’ll be surprised at how different your needs are from theirs.

 Diapers?
 Perhaps you don’t have kids in Diapers.

 Bars of Soap?
 Perhaps you only buy liquid

 Laundry Detergent?
 Perhaps you can only use one brand due to allergy.

 Buying too much is every Stockpile person problem: Till you figure out truly how much you use.

 Rule of thumb: Not to over purchase.

 We over-estimate how much we actually use in any given time frame.
 So if you start small work way big, you’ll have saved tons more money than the person that starts off big, and sits on stuff long enough to have to throw it out.

 Also, another issue is purchasing at a bad time in the sales cycle.

 Herbal Essences; Best buy at $2.00 Not the casual $2.50 sale. example.